 Recommended by Helen from Helen on Her Holidays

-There’s lots to see when you visit Castello Aragonese.
-After you’ve crossed the bridge, you’ll walk down a tunnel excavated in the rock and then up in a lift to the castle buildings on top of the rock, including a cathedral, several churches, a palace and a prison.
+There are lots to see when you visit Castello Aragonese.
+After you’ve crossed the bridge, you’ll walk down a tunnel excavated in the rock and then up in a lift to the castle buildings on top of the rock, including a cathedral, several churches, a palace, and a prison.

 27. Doge’s Palace

 Recommended by Matt from It’s All In Italy